minericpark/minericpark/README.md

     <img height=175 align="center" src="https://github-readme-stats.vercel.app/api?username=minericpark&show_icons=true&count_private=true&theme=vue">
 </p>

-My name is Eric Min Seo Park!
+My name is Min Seo (Eric) Park!
 I am a software developer studying :books: software engineering at the University of Guelph (:canada:).
 Nice to meet you!
 Hope to get to know you well and get better at programming with you 😄

 ### :chart_with_upwards_trend: Currently working on
 - Client projects at my current internship 🤔